Nigeria’s shrinking economy sparks a struggle for solutions

-The shrinking size of the economy means there is a smaller pie to share among Nigeria’s 200 million people, a painful squeeze for a country that is home to the world’s largest number of poor people.
+The shrinking size of the economy means there is a smaller pie to share among its 200 million population, a painful squeeze for a country that is home to the world’s largest number of poor people.

 That explains why many Nigerians cannot relate to unemployment figures put out by the National Bureau of Statistics (NBS), according to Wale Lawal, a Nigerian youth who has been without a job since 2015.